cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/local_committee/locals.md

 ---
 id: locals-committee
 description: Everything you need to know as a member of the local committee
-title: Local committee
+title: Committee overview
-sidebar_position: 3
+sidebar_position: 1
 tags: [Moderate time committment,]

 ---